liusihan/seGMM/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 ## Background
 Computational tools have been developed to infer sex for genotype array, WES and WGS data such as plink, seXY and XYalign.
 Plink calculated F coefficient with X chromosome heterozygosity to infer sex for genotype array data. seXY considered both X chromosome heterozygosity and Y chromosome missingness to infer sex in genotype array data by logistic regression.
 XYalign extract read count mapped to sex chromosomes and calculated the ratio of X and Y counts to infer sex in WES and WGS data.
-However, evaluation the accuracy of these methods in targeted gene panel data is not yet fully and improvements in sex inference from gene panel data are warranted.
+However, evaluation the accuracy of these methods in targeted gene panel data is not yet fully and improvements in sex inference from gene panel data are warranted.In addition, PLINK, seXY, and XYalign could not report sex chromosome abnormality.

 ## Description
-`seGMM` is a tool that determines the gender of a sample from the called genotype data integrated BAM files and jointly considers information on the X and Y chromosomes in diverse genotype data including `panel data`. seGMM apply `Gaussian Mixture Model (GMM)` clustering to classify the samples into two clusters.<br>
+`seGMM` applies unsupervised learning to determine the individual gender based on integrated information of the X and Y chromosomes from TGS, WES, or WGS data, providing the classification of six sex chromosome karyotypes (XX, XY, XYY, XXY, XXX, and X).<br>

-Importantly, in clinical practice, individual patient or trio samples are usually sequenced to get a molecular diagnosis.
-Hence, seGMM permits users to provide an additional reference data, by combining the features from reference data, seGMM can ensure the accuracy for clinical application.
-Besides, seGMM can throw the exceptions with an uncertain classification, indicating potential events of sex chromosome abnormity.
+Importantly, in clinical practice, individual patient is usually sequenced to get a molecular diagnosis.
+Hence, seGMM permits users to provide an additional reference data, by combining the features from reference data and testing data, seGMM can ensure the accuracy for clinical application.

 ## Installation
 ### Robust install